nextstrain/zika/README.md

 See the [nextstrain-cli README][] for how to install the `nextstrain` command.

-Alternatively, you should be able to run the build using `snakemake` within an suitably-configured local environment.
+Alternatively, you should be able to run the build using `snakemake` within a suitably-configured local environment.
 Details of setting that up are not yet well-documented, but will be in the future.